 Award Winning Finalist in the ‘Humor’ category of the 2013 International Book Awards

 ‘A fictional account of a dream therapist who is stuck in a dream from which he cannot awaken, with his debut novel, “Stormy Weather,”’ novelist Dermot Davis has deftly crafted a minor literary masterpiece,” writes the Midwest Book Review who writes that ‘Brain: The Man Who Wrote the Book That Changed the World is ironic, iconoclastic, and pure entertainment from first page to last’ (reviewed on the same page).

 Dermot grew up in Dublin, Ireland and knew he would be a writer from a young age.
 Based in Los Angeles, CA, he is a screenwriter, playwright, author, film script story consultant (independent feature Driving Me Crazy, Director Steve Marshall, 2012) and book coach (writing book, Word Flow, H. Raven Rose, 2015).

 Award-winning playwright, screenwriter, and novelist, Dermot writes or edits feature film scripts, stage plays, screenplay treatments, synopses and outlines, pitch documents and leave behinds (query letters, one-sheets, treatments and more), and offers feature and play script consultation, screenplay coverage and analysis.
-Specializing in writing stage plays and screenplays, he consults privately and offers book coaching, writing consultation and ghostwriting.
+Specializing in writing stage plays and screenplays, he consults privately and offers book coaching, writing consultation, developmental editing and ghostwriting.
 Learn more about Dermot’s background and book, stage play, and screenplay, consulting and writing services HERE.